praja/jetpack/README.md

 </details>

 ## Why?
+Proven patterns in Android Ecosystem for more than 5 years.
+They are still intact even after the adoption of a completely new UI framework - Jetpack Compose.

-Existing solutions like `bloc`, `provider` etc. limit the logic holders to only emit one stream of state.
+Existing solutions in flutter like `bloc`, `provider` etc. limit the logic holders to only emit one stream of state.

 ```dart
 class MyLogicHolder: LogicHolder<StateModel>
 ```

 Sometimes, we want to expose multiple different state streams that are related but change/emit at a different frequency.
+Exposing them right from the `ViewModel` without any boilerplate overhead of writing Selectors etc. is very convenient without any cost.

 ```dart
 class MyViewModel: ViewModel {